Compliance with the Child Safe Standards

 The Victorian Child Safe Standards

-All child-related organisations must take steps to prevent and minimise risks of child abuse and the Victorian Child Safe Standards were introduced according to the recommendations of the Betrayal of Trust inquiry.
-Victorian Swim Schools are required by law to implement the 7 Victorian Standards.
-Read more information here.
+All child-related organisations must take steps to prevent and minimise risks of child abuse.
+As a result, the Victorian Child Safe Standards were introduced in accordance with the recommendations of the Betrayal of Trust inquiry.
+Therefore, Victorian Swim Schools are required by law to implement the 7 Victorian Standards.
+To find out more, read more here.

 In Victoria, the Victorian Standards remain mandatory for organisations in accordance with the Child Wellbeing and Safety Act 2005.
-Victoria’s Commission for Children and Young People (CCYP) enforces compliance with the Victorian Standards.
-Here, we discuss the 7 Victorian Standards for Victorian Swim Schools.
+In addition, Victoria’s Commission for Children and Young People (CCYP) enforces compliance with the Victorian Standards.
+So, we discuss the 7 Victorian Standards for Victorian Swim Schools.

 The National Principles

 In 2019, the National Principles for Child Safe Organisations were endorsed.
-These National Principles embedded the Child Safe Standards recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse.
-The Royal Commission recommended that child-related organisations implement the 10 Child Safe Standards to become child safe organisations.
-You can read more about this in one of our previous blogs here.
+Therefore, these National Principles embedded the Child Safe Standards recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse.
+In other words, The Royal Commission recommended that child-related organisations implement the 10 Child Safe Standards to become child safe organisations.
+In addition, you can read more about this in one of our previous blogs here.

-What are Victorian Swim Schools required to implement?
+What are the requirements for Victorian Swim Schools?

-Here, we outline the 7 Victorian Standards and the 3 overarching principles.
-It is important for Victorian Swim Schools to understand their obligations and what steps they must take to comply with the Standards.
+So, we outline the 7 Victorian Standards and the 3 overarching principles.
+For instance, it is important for Victorian Swim Schools to understand their obligations and what steps they must take to comply with the Standards.

 The 7 Victorian Child Safe Standards aim to: